arminsalcin/Chrome-QRdev/README.md

 <img src="src/assets/img/icon-128.png" width="64"/>

-# Chrome Extension for developers to test local apps on real phones.
+# Chrome Extension for developers to test local apps on real phones.📲

 ## Important! - It will be soon available on chrome extensions store, i need to wait for app approval.